 Unfortunately, ego likes to extend its portfolio.
 Its memory function, for example, can grab on to bad experiences and turn them into a negative feedback loop—so painful memories get lodged inside you and become crippling blocks in your body and brain.
 That’s part of the downside of ego: the ego as “false identification.”

-Fighting Your False Identity
+Fighting Your False Identity and Coping with Ego

 Cindy, a student of mine who works in a brokerage house, has been reeling in the realm of false identification.
 Surrounded by highly competitive men and women with M.B.A.s from Stanford and Wharton, she feels as if she’s in a daily dogfight, and losing.
 Her colleagues steal her clients, take credit for her successes, and bad-mouth her to superiors.
 Every day she feels more discouraged and deflated.
 Since Cindy’s ego identifies itself as a yogi and a nice girl, it tells her that she’s not supposed to fight for anything so ephemeral as success.

 But this is her career, after all.
 So she feels doubly angry with herself—angry because she’s failing at her job as well as angry because she resents the people who are doing well.
 To make it worse, she intuits that she has as bad an ego problem as her colleagues.
 Their egos are inflated and sharky, while hers is deflated and timid.
 (Even in her deflated state, though, she still feels morally superior to them, a sure sign that there’s some inflation going on!)
 The point is that all of them are being driven by identification with a false self.
 And Cindy, like the rest of us, would be a lot happier if she could get some distance from it.